 I thought it’s a high performing shoe in all areas.
 Even though I didn’t like that the upper was a little stiffer, it really contributed to the better stability and support when I was moving around.

-Asics’ Court FF 2 is the subsequent model of the Court FF Novak that’s fitted for clay court games.
+Asics’ Court FF 2 is the subsequent model of the Asics Gel Court FF that’s fitted for clay court games.
 It takes on the same fast feel of the Solution Speed FF combined with the stability attribute of the Gel Resolution 7.

 Speed is the core component of this footgear, heavily influenced by Novak Djokovic’s dynamic playing style.
 He’s the type of tennis athlete who slides a lot and changes direction rapidly.